brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_expectations.md

 1. Monitoring my capacity for participating in the collective in different ways, and notifying the collective when my capacity to participate changes
 2. Acting in alignment with our current collective agreements
 3. Participating in co-creating collective agreements, including:

-   * (a) Proposing amendments to existing agreements or proposals that emerge as barriers to my participation
+   (a) Proposing amendments to existing agreements or proposals that emerge as barriers to my participation

-   * (b) Contributing to discussions about proposed agreements and amendments, by:
+   (b) Contributing to discussions about proposed agreements and amendments, by:

-        - attending Assemblies when at all possible, and
+        (i) attending Assemblies when at all possible, and

-        - commenting on discussion-threads in our online forums when relevant
+        (ii) commenting on discussion-threads in our online forums when relevant

-   * (c) Contributing to agreed processes for making *collective-wide* decisions, by:
+    (c) Contributing to agreed processes for making *collective-wide* decisions, by:

-        - reliably responding to calls for consent or consensus in our online forums, and
+        (i) reliably responding to calls for consent or consensus in our online forums, and

-        - offering amendments to proposals that I’m not satisfied with
+        (ii) offering amendments to proposals that I’m not satisfied with

 4. Respecting those decisions made within the scope of *delegated-decisions* when I have chosen *not* to take on working-group responsibilities.

 ### Additional Responsibilities